 If you are an international student, you will need to arrange a variety of practical matters before starting your studies.
 This includes your visa and/or residence permit, insurance and housing.
-You will receive an email with more information about this after you have been conditionally admitted.
+You will receive an email with more information about these matters after you have been conditionally admitted.

-More information regarding all of the above can be found in the practical matters section.
-Here you can also find out about the matters you will need to arrange upon arrival, such as registering with the municipality and opening a bank account.
+More information regarding all of the above can be found on the practical matters webpage.
+Here you can also find out about the matters you will need to arrange upon arrival, such as registering with the municipality of the city you will move to and opening a bank account.

 All students are required to pay the tuition fee in order to complete their enrolment at the University of Amsterdam.

 Under Tuition fees you can find more information about the various payment options.

 In the week before the start of the academic year, most programmes organise a compulsory introduction day.
 You will receive more detailed information about the programme introduction day in the summer.

 A student ID card is a personal card which serves as proof of identity for examinations.
 You can also use it for borrowing library books.
 You will receive instructions on how to request your student ID card via email.

 Refugees who wish to study at the University of Amsterdam (UvA) must follow the same application procedure and meet the same entry requirements as prospective UvA students with a non EEA/EU nationality.
 Looking for more information?
 Visit our webpage for refugee applicants.

 Current UvA students who would like to switch to another Bachelor's programme must follow the same application procedure (and meet the same entry requirements) as new students.